Dicklesworthstone/llm_gateway_mcp_server/README.md

 - `-h, --host`: Host or IP address to bind the server to (default: from .env)
 - `-p, --port`: Port to listen on (default: from .env)
 - `-w, --workers`: Number of worker processes to spawn (default: from .env)
-- `-t, --transport-mode`: Transport mode for server communication ('sse' or 'stdio', default: sse)
+- `-t, --transport-mode`: Transport mode for server communication ('shttp' for streamable-http, 'sse', or 'stdio', default: shttp)
 - `-d, --debug`: Enable debug logging
 - `--include-tools`: List of tool names to include (comma-separated)
 - `--exclude-tools`: List of tool names to exclude (comma-separated)